LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0203_Validate_ARM_Templates.md

       ],
     ```

-    >**Note**: This intentionally introduces a configuration which is not supported in Azure Stack Hub.
+    >**Note**: This intentionally introduces a configuration which is not yet supported in Azure Stack Hub.

 1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to validate the newly modified template: